 What should be tested in ORT?

-In principle, the ORT test items should match the Design Qualification (DQ) test items used during new product development.
-That’s the only way to ensure that the quality of mass production stays consistent with the original design.
+In principle, ORT test items should align with the DQ (Design Qualification) tests used during new product development to ensure that mass production quality remains consistent with design quality.

 However, DQ tests often include destructive testing, such as:

-As the production process becomes more stable over time, companies may also trim down the ORT test list.
+As the production process becomes more stable over time, some companies may also trim down the ORT test list with consistently high yield rates.
 Of course, any such decisions should be made based on product characteristics, team discussions, and supporting data.

 How often should ORT sampling be done?